Model Number: 65A8H

 When listening to music at full volume, there’s a bit of vibrational distortion and vocals lose their clarity.
 But its max audio output is house-shakingly loud, so there’s really no need to turn the sound up that high.

-Sony Bravia A8H OLED TV: Android TV and smart home compatibility
+Sony Bravia A8H OLED TV: Smart functions

 Though Android TV is found on many midrange and budget sets, it proves it’s worthy of a higher caliber.
 On the Sony Bravia A8H, the ultra-responsive UI is a breeze to navigate, with Android TV’s rows showing a steady mix of your favorite content and recommendations for what to watch next.
 There’s also a customizable input menu and quick settings menu for making minor adjustments with limited visual interruption.